libESys/ESysRepo/doc/web/content/cli/info.md

 ## Usage

 ```
-esysrepo info [options…]
+esysrepo info [options ...]
 ```

 ## Options

-Currently none are implemented.
+Currently, there is none.

 ## Examples

-When ran while working on the ESysRepo SW, it looked like this, only the first few lines are shown for conciseness:
+When ran while working on the ESysRepo SW, it looked like this, and for conciseness, we will show only the first few lines:

 ![alt text]({{< image_src "images/info_example01.png" >}} "The text")